Nancy Acevedo-Gil, Scholar in Residence

 Dr. Acevedo-Gil is an Associate Professor of Education at California State University, San Bernardino, and is the first Wheelhouse Scholar in Residence.
 She is an interdisciplinary scholar focusing on the experience of Latina/o/x and other students of color as they navigate transitions across along the higher education pipeline, using critical race and Chicana feminist theories to examine educational (in)equities and develop additive policies and practices.
 She earned her PhD from UCLA in 2014.

-Rachel Baker, Assistant Professor, UC Irvine School of Education
+Rachel Baker, Associate Professor, University of Pennsylvania

 Eric Bettinger, Associate Professor, Stanford University School of Education